mrfaptastic/Easy-IoT-Arduino-CC1101/README.md

 ## Credits

-This library builds upon [veonik's](https://github.com/veonik/arduino-cc1101) CC1101 library as a base, which itself it built upon the panStamp library.
+This library builds upon [veonik's](https://github.com/veonik/arduino-cc1101) CC1101 library as a base, which itself is built upon the panStamp library.